C4rluX/fancy-menus/README.md

-# FancyMenus
+# ⌨️ FancyMenus
-So, If you need "menus" in where you can add elements with text, description and an icon, and also add a placeholder with everything already said, this is the right place.
+If you need dropdown menus in where you can add elements with text, description and an icon, and also add a placeholder with everything already said, this is the right place.

-## Getting started:
+## 💻 Basic usage

 1. First of all you need to create a container element, in where your menu is going to be.